Translation invariant diagonal frame decomposition of inverse problems and their regularization: Introduction

 \subsection{Proposed translation invariant DFD}

 Classical frame based reconstruction approaches such as the WVD lack translation invariance of the underlying frame which introduces well-known wavelet artifacts in the reconstruction.
 Translation invariant wavelet frames are known to perform better in that regard for simple tasks such as denoising \cite{coifman1995translation,nason1995stationary}.
-Thus, it is natural to introduce translation invariant frames for general inverse problems as we will do in the present paper.
+Thus, it is natural to introduce an extension of the concepts to translation invariant frames for general inverse problems as we will do in the present paper.
 Furthermore, we present a complete convergence analysis for the corresponding filtered translation invariant frame decomposition (TI-DFD).